akhodakivskiy/VimFx/documentation/commands.md

 tab instead, as if you’d used the `f` command.
 Holding alt toggles whether to open tabs in the background or foreground—it makes `F` work like `et`, and `et` like `F`.
-As mentioned in [Hint auto-activation], the best hint is highlighted with a different border, and can be activated by pressing `<enter>`.
+As mentioned in [Hint auto-activation], the best hint is highlighted with a different color, and can be activated by pressing `<enter>`.
 Holding alt or ctrl works there too: `<c-enter>` toggles same/new tab and `<a-enter>` toggles background/foreground tab.